hyperboly/blog.hyperboly.net/content/posts/ramblings/6yrs-on-linux.md

 ## Ansible

+Since my homelab grew to a level that it was a hassle to individually manage, I started looking into automation.
+One of the biggest reasons is [this video](https://www.youtube.com/watch?v=Z_3DZGqUTH4).
+Basically the part where he can redeploy his entire environment within a couple of click and commands was incredible to me.
+This got me started on using Ansible

-Adding ansible into my workflow to manage virtual machines really revolutionalized my home server.
+Adding Ansible into my workflow to manage virtual machines really revolutionalized my home server.
 Upgrading used to mean I had to ssh individually into my growing number of LXCs and VMs.
-With ansible, 1 command and maybe I'll need to fix something.
+With Ansible, 1 command and maybe I'll need to fix something.

 Ansible however, usually will have 1 or 2 problems that need fixing every couple of months when provisioning or updating.
 This is when I made a deep dive into Nix.